DA0-DA0/dao-contracts/contracts/voting/dao-voting-token-staked/README.md

 NOTE: if using an existing Token Factory token, double check the Token Factory admin and consider changing the Token Factory to be the DAO after the DAO is created.

+### Use a factory
+Occassionally, more customization is needed.
+Maybe you want to have an Augmented Bonding Curve contract or LP pool that requires additional setup?
+It's possible with factory contracts!

+The `factory` pattern takes a single `WasmMsg::Execute` message that calls into a custom factory contract.

+**NOTE:** when using the factory pattern, it is important to only use a trusted factory contract, as all validation happens in the factory contract.

+The [dao-test-custom-factory contract](../test/dao-test-custom-factory) provides an example of how this can be done and is used for tests.
+It is NOT production ready, but meant to serve as an example for building factory contracts.